-Germany: Industry value added, billion USD: For that indicator, The World Bank provides data for Germany from 1991 to 2016.
-The average value for Germany during that period was 782.12 billion U.S. dollars with a minumum of 530.86 billion U.S. dollars in 2001 and a maximum of 1066.12 billion U.S. dollars in 2014.
+USA: Industry value added, billion USD: For that indicator, The World Bank provides data for the USA from 1997 to 2015.
+The average value for the USA during that period was 2759.1 billion U.S. dollars with a minumum of 1990.44 billion U.S. dollars in 1997 and a maximum of 3512.63 billion U.S. dollars in 2014.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: Industry corresponds to ISIC divisions 10-45 and includes manufacturing (ISIC divisions 15-37).
 It comprises value added in mining, manufacturing (also reported as a separate subgroup), construction, electricity, water, and gas.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current U.S. dollars.